 The weather is cold in the mountain areas most of the time.
 It is difficult to predict the weather in mountain areas.
 Temperature can fall below zero degrees Celsius in the winter season (December, January, and February).
-Chances of snowfall are high when the temperature drops.
+The chances of snowfall are high when the temperature drops.

 Average Temperatures in Nepal (in Degrees Celsius)